zinosat/site/src/installation.md

 # For C18 Revision
 make annepro2/c18
 ```
-This should compelte without any error.
+This should complete without any error.
 And you should be able to see a file named
 `annepro2_c15(18)_default.bin` in your directory.

 # Flashing the firmware
 0. Put the keyboard into DFU/IAP mode.
-0. Run anndpro2_tools with the firmware you just built.
+0. Run annepro2_tools with the firmware you just built.
-**Please subsitute with correct path**
+**Please substitute with correct path**
 ```bash
 annepro2_tools annepro2_c15_default.bin
 ```